 Who Should Get It?

 Your family members and loved ones can get palliative care too.
-Counseling can help them cope with their stress or fears.
+Counseling can help them manage their stress or fears.
 They can also get advice on how to deal with decisions they need to make about your cancer treatment or end-of-life care.

 What Does It Include?